js216/State-evolution/README.md

    - `scan_param` and `scan_range`, giving the parameter that is to be scanned over

+   - optionally, if executing a 2D scan, `scan_param2` and `scan_range2` give
+     the other scanned parameter

    - `fixed_params`, giving the names and values of the fixed parameters that are to be passed to the `field` function, as well as displayed in the plots